juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 ## Word Embeddings
 A high dimensional representation of a word is called a word embed, by having a different feature representation of the words we can group words by similarity not in syntax but in context.

-Bengio was the first to propose a neural architecture for the word embedding problem:
+Bengio proposed the following architecture for the word-embeddings problem:

 -image of bengio neural net architecture-